 - Outward look bike modification.
 This type of customizing involves using existing parts of the bicycle and mounting additional things on them, like led lights or embossing a pattern on the frame and so on.
 This is a little bit harder since you'll have to estimate the existing geometry and take into account that some of the modifications you make may interfere with the performance of the original parts.

 - Performance parts.
 This is the most complex way of bike modification that will probably require you to manufacture or order multiple custom aluminum parts from prototype makers and actually check their performance on your bike.
 However, as a result, not only will your bicycle look better with new gleaming custom prototypes but it'll be faster or will ride smoother.

 Making a Sketch

-Let's assume you are an enthusiast but you haven't got a degree in engineering and are not knowledgeable about engineering drawings, standards and so on.
+Let's assume you are an enthusiast but you haven't got a degree in engineering and are not knowledgeable about engineering drawings, standards, and so on.
 How do you explain what you want?
-My suggestion is making a sketch.
+My suggestion is to make a sketch.
 There is a whole bunch of free sketching software that you can use to draw your custom aluminum prototype part.
 Remember, in order to get what you want, make as detailed a sketch as possible.
 Here is a checklist for good sketches.

 - Draw the object from all sides